A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Introduction

-Over the last few decades, methodological advances have improved analytical methods for generating unbiased causal effect estimators from observational data \citep{rosenbaum2010design}.
-Matching, more specifically, Propensity Score Matching is one of the most popular methods for identifying causal effect from observational data \citep{stuart2010matching,brookhart2006variable}.
-While the usage of propensity score based techniques are increasing in health and social science literature, there is no specific guideline for selecting variables for propensity score model \citep{brookhart2006variable} or other matching methods like Mahalanobis Distance Matching \citep{rubin:1979}, Coarsened Exact Matching \citep{king:2011}, and Mixed Integer Programming Matching \citep{zubizarreta2012using}.
+A natural approach to observational studies is matching treated and control units to ensure the balance of underlying background covariates using matching algorithms and calculating the treatment effect of the intervention.
+However, when it comes to high-dimensional data traditional matching suffers from the curse of dimensionality \citep{abadie:2006, roberts2020adjusting}.
+Exact matching and coarsened exact matching become less effective as the input dimensionality increases, resulting in a dramatic reduction in the number of viable matches and propensity score matching may inadvertently match highly unrelated units together \citep{king2019propensity}.
 In addition, researchers often take a ``throw in the kitchen sink'' approach and control for all available covariates just to make sure that the estimate is free of confounding bias \citep{shortreed2017outcome}.
-In support to this practice, in the past, several researchers have claimed that the largest set of observed pre-treatment covariates protects against unobserved confounding.
+In support of this practice, in the past, several researchers have claimed that the largest set of observed pre-treatment covariates protects against unobserved confounding.
 However, recent literature \citep{shortreed2017outcome,brookhart2006variable,vanderweele2011new} show that controlling for all variables may not lead to the expected reduction in bias, even if it includes a sufficient set of confounders.
-On the other hand, it inflates the variance of the estimate of the causal effect.
+On the other hand, it inflates the variance of the causal effect estimate.
+To ensure meaningful comparisons between treated and control groups, employing dimensionality reduction techniques is paramount.
+By reducing the complexity of the data, these methods help in identifying key covariates and patterns that are crucial for achieving a balanced comparison, and therefore also make unbiased and robust causal conclusions.

+To address the above challenge, in this paper, we develop a novel variable selection technique that helps us generate efficient estimates of causal quantities from large-scale, high-dimensional observational data.
+Specifically, we propose an outcome-adaptive elastic net method carefully crafted with adaptive weights to select the variables that reduce bias and increase the efficiency of the causal effect estimate (i.e., the confounder and outcome predictors).
+At the same time, the outcome-adaptive method ensures the exclusion of variables that increase the variance of the estimate.
+The proposed method outperforms the state-of-the-art techniques either by producing better causal effect estimates or producing a comparable estimate in significantly faster computation time.